 2.2 All Table Rows

-Follow the steps below for selecting all the rows in an Excel table:
+Follow the steps below to select all the rows in an Excel table:

 - For selecting all of the rows in a table, first of all, select any cell inside the table.
 In our case, we have selected cell B4.